toshivc/O_C-Phazerville/docs/TB-3PO.md

   - UP and DOWN arrows indicate if the current step is transposed up or down by one octave, respectively

 ## Credits
-Authored by Logarhythm1, with modifications by djphazer
+Authored by Logarhythm1, with extensive modifications by djphazer